pingcap/docs-tidb-operator/en/deploy-br-federation.md

 This section describes how to install the BR Federation using [Helm 3](https://helm.sh/docs/intro/install/).

 - If you prefer to use the default configuration, follow the **Quick deployment** steps.
-- If you want to use a custom configuration, follow the **Custom deployment** steps.
+- If you prefer to use a custom configuration, follow the **Custom deployment** steps.

 <SimpleTab>
 <div label="Quick deployment">